usethesource/rascal-tutor/doc/Tutor/Markup/InlineMarkup/Listing/Screenshots/Screenshots.md

 #### Benefits

-* Screenshots don't lie; you always see it in the documentation as the user will see it in their browser
+* Screenshots don't lie; you always see it in the documentation as the user will see it in their browser.

 #### Pitfalls